lenelise/stavanger_parkinglots/README.md

 **Note:** This is a work in progress, and the report should be considered a draft at this point.
+Especially the content in the Trash section.

 This project came to life when I, out of the blue, hit a serious case of certification fatigue.
 At that point I had been in the IT consultant industry for 6 months, and it had been 6 months of taking courses, with an explicit expectation from the management that I should get as many certifications as I possible.